telerik/xamarin-forms-docs/controls/datagrid/commands/validation.md

 ---
-title: Validation
+title: Validation Command
-page_title: Validation
+page_title: Validation Command
 position: 3
 slug: datagrid-commands-validation
 ---

-# Validation
+# Validation Command

 The RadDataGrid control provides a validation command that has an entry point for validating cells content.
 The execution parameter is of type *ValidateCellContext* that exposes the following properties: